XJR1300 Rhapsody in Blue

 The next instalment of Yamaha’s awesome ‘Yardbuilt’ series of custom motorcycles using models from their current range is here!
 This time they’ve collaborated with Japanese born, Brooklyn based builder Keinosuke Sasaki and his workshop Keino Cycles.
 Based on another Yamaha XJR1300 Keino’s ‘Rhapsody in Blue’ now joins the ranks of the Wrenchmonkees ‘Monkeefist’ and the Deus ex Machina ‘Eau Rouge’ as some of the coolest modern XJR custom conversions around.

-My favourite feature of the build is the bikes custom exhaust system.
+My favourite feature of the Yamaha is the bikes custom exhaust system.
 A set of 2-into-1 headers wrap around each side of the bike expelling exhaust gases via a pair of short reverse megaphones.
-A beautifully hand rolled heatshield on each side protects the rider from the skin searing exhaust temperatures and the system has been finished in hi-temp satin black paint.
+A beautiful hand rolled heatshield on each side protects the rider from the skin-searing exhaust temperatures and the system has been finished in hi-temp satin black paint.
 To complete the build Keinosuke took Yamaha’s classic blue paint scheme and added a metallic finish.
-Kenny Roberts racing style white and black panels run the length of the lower half of the tank and tail and to show off some of his alloy work he’s left some sections visible under a clear coat.
+Kenny Roberts racing style white and black panels run the length of the lower half of the tank and tail.
+To show off some of the alloy work Keino’s left sections raw and protected them with a coat of clear.

 Read more like this